Sammy-T/hostmark/README.md

 # hostmark

-A knowledge-base and notes app supporting markdown text.
+A knowledge-base and notes app supporting markdown text and local file storage.

+Why am I using SvelteKit but using Go for routing?
+Because I wanted to.<br>Is it kind of weird to use them like that?
+Absolutely, but I did it anyway.

 ## Features